Gato del Sol IV

 2010-2012.
 Gato del Sol IV took a huge, innovative jump from the previous cars.
 This car was designed and built from scratch, completely changing the aerodynamic shape and chassis design.
 The driver was moved further back and dropped lower to the ground, the shell was reshaped to be more aerodynamically efficient, custom light-weight 16-inch wheels were fabricated, and to top it all off (literally), a brand new Gallium Arsenide solar cell array was designed to bring in the most solar energy of any car previously built.
 Gato IV was built to be a light, high efficiency, top tier solar raycer.

-And that’s exactly what it was…at least when it was on the track.
 Gato IV set the fastest lap record during the first half of the first race day of the 2011 Formula Sun Grand Prix.
-For the next 19 hours, other teams were trying to hunt down our time, but none were able to catch it.
-Unfortunately, in the three races Gato del Sol IV raced in, ASC 2010, FSGP 2011, and ASC 2012, reliability was always a problem.
-Each race, the team encountered some form of major problem that kept Gato IV from being a top finisher.
+For the next 19 hours, other teams were trying to hunt down our time, but none were able to catch it. in 2012 Gato IV’s aluminum chassis hit its fatigue life retiring it from from raycing.

-Gato del Sol IV is currently being used by the team to test new electrical developments, as well as being taken to shows, parades, and other PR events.
+Gato del Sol IV is currently spending its golden years as a test bed by the team to test new electrical projects, as well as being taken to shows, parades, and other PR events.

 Gato del Sol III